ptc-iot-sharing/MonacoEditorTWX/README.md

 # Thingworx Monaco Code Editor

-The purpose of this project is to globally replace the script editor in ThingWorx Composer with a better one.
+The purpose of this project is to globally replace the script editor in ThingWorx Composer with a better one, oferring a similar editing experience to [Visual Studio Code](https://code.visualstudio.com/) offering modern developer friendly tools like multiple cursors, autocompletion for ThingWorx entities, as well as the possiblity to write ThingWorx services in TypeScript.
-The new code editor is based on [Monaco Editor](https://microsoft.github.io/monaco-editor/index.html), the same editor used in [Visual Studio Code](https://code.visualstudio.com/).

-This project offers compatibility with both the **Old Composer** and the **New Composer** (8.4 release only).
+This project offers compatibility with both the **Old Composer** and the **New Composer** (starting with 8.4).
 Please refer to the installation guide for more information.
 A mashup builder widget is also available to display code in a mashup runtime.

 ## Installation